MalikHamza7/WebToolAssault/README.md

+# WebToolAssault
-# Web Penetration Testing Toolkit by Hamza
+# Web Penetration Testing Toolkit

 A comprehensive, interactive web penetration testing toolkit that guides users through a sequential penetration testing workflow with options to save results at each step.